UnclePunch/hoshi/BUILD.md

 * Compile and link the source files.
 * Pack the hoshi modloader into a `.bin` file using the Python script.
 * Output `.bin` the bin file to the `out/release/` directory.

----

-## Output

-Built files are placed in the `/out/release/` directory.
-This file should be placed in the root directory of your hoshi iso.